ninivert/ParticleAccelerator/docs/Journal.md

 - When a particle gets out of an Element, it points to the next Element
 - test the passPartoNextElement function
 - test the updateElement function
+- changed every include header in `.h` files to a forward declaration header to resolve circular conflicts from HELL

 ## Todo